ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ### `deep-parsing` (optional)

-When specified, the `deep-parsing` attribute enables recursive parsing of inline JSON configurations from subsequently loaded documents.
-This only works if the loaded documents contain an `<amp-next-page>` tag.
+The `deep-parsing` attribute enables recursive parsing of subsequently loaded documents's `<amp-next-page>` JSON configurations.

-This behavior is the default if the `<amp-next-page>` component only specifies an inline configuration.
-If the `<amp-next-page>` component loads the configuration remotely this behavior is disabled by default unless `deep-parsing` is set to `true`.
+This is the default behavior when `<amp-next-page>` inlines the JSON configuration.
+You may disable it by setting `deep-parsing="false"`.
+This is not the default behavior when `<amp-next-page>` points to a remote JSON configuration.
+You may enable it by setting `deep-parsing="true"`.

 ### `xssi-prefix` (optional)